tadisdef/paleonion/README.md

 - You may need to change the network to SOCKS 127.0.0.1 (port 9150) this can be done through the browser:
 "edit > preferences > advanced > network > settings > SOCKS Host 127.0.0.1 Port 9150 SOCKSv5"

--You should now be set up to use the browser with PaleOnion
+- You should now be set up to use the browser with PaleOnion

 ## Notes